roytang/blog/content/posts/2006/03/recent-reading-2006-03-12.md

 _

 by Bob Ong &#8211; I picked up this and the previous book on a whim at National Bookstore, because we were sorely in need of new bathroom reading material.
-(I&'m not kidding, and bathroom reading material should be a treasured position among authors.)
+(I'm not kidding, and bathroom reading material should be a treasured position among authors.)
 As usual, Bob Ong starts off with some hilarious real-life tales, before heading into some serious stuff about life in the Philippines.
 The main thrust of this book is to explain how and why he became a writer, giving the reader some insights into what aspiring writers in the Philippines can look forward to (or avoid.)

 _